bengrunfeld/publications/express-webpack.md

 Firstly, we want to have both a development build of our code, as well as a production build, because we want to employ certain tools in one but not the other.

-For our Development build, we want to transpile it from ES6+, lint it, run unit tests on it, run coverage reports for it, and to enable Hot Module Replacement (HMR) for an easier development experience.
+For our Development build, we want to transpile it from ES6+, lint it, run unit tests on it, run coverage reports for it, and to enable Hot Module Reloading (HMR) for an easier development experience.
 Re bundling, we do NOT want to minify it or uglify it, so that we can explore features and find bugs more easily.
 Similarly, we want the images to stay as their own files so that they are more easily identifiable - as opposed to being encoded in Base64 straight into our CSS file.

 For our Production build, we want the file sizes to be as small as possible to increase app loading speed and usage speed (especially on mobile devices, which may have limited bandwidth).
 We also want there to be as few files as possible to reduce the number of requests from to the server.
 With all that in mind, we'll want to minify and uglify our code, with comments and blank space stripped out.
 We will also want to encode images directly into our CSS files as Base64 to reduce the amount of files (as above).